saibotu/Decrypt9WIP/README.md

   * __SD Decryptor (EmuNAND dir)__: This has the same functionality as the feature above, but handles the content of the `/Nintendo 3DS/` subfolder belonging to the EmuNAND instead.
   * __SD CXI Dumper (SysNAND dir)__: This feature is similar to the SD Decryptor, but only handles the CXI (CTR eXecutable Image), uses `title_id.cxi` as file name and fully decrypts the NCCH.
 This is useful to create images for use in [Citra](https://citra-emu.org/) from installed content.
 This handles content from the `/Nintendo 3DS/` subfolder belonging to SysNAND.
   * __SD CXI Dumper (EmuNAND dir)__: This has the same functionality as the feature above, but handles the content of the `/Nintendo 3DS/` subfolder belonging to the EmuNAND instead.
+* __CIA Builder Options__: This subsection contains various features that allow you to build CIAs from files installed to / stored on your SD card.
+  * __Build CIA from NCCH/NCSD__:  This was previously called 'NCCH/NCSD to CIA Converter'.
+It allows you to convert any NCCH/NCSD file (that means .3DS files, too) to an installable (on a signature patched system) CIA file.
+The CIA file will be written to `filename.ext.cia`.
-  * __Content to CIA (SysNAND dir)__: This feature allows you to directly convert content installed to the SD card to a CIA file.
+  * __CIA Builder (SysNAND/orig.)__: This was previously called 'Content to CIA (SysNAND dir)'.
+This feature allows you to directly convert content installed to the SD card to a CIA file.
 It handles content from the `/Nintendo 3DS/` subfolder belonging to SysNAND.
+This variant of the feature tries to build CIAs as genuine as possible, while still wiping identifying information from the file.
 If you need similar functionality for titles installed to NAND, use [ctrnand-title-cia-gen](https://github.com/ihaveamac/ctrnand-title-cia-gen) by ihaveamac.
-  * __Content to CIA (EmuNAND dir)__: This has the same functionality as the feature above, but handles the content of the `/Nintendo 3DS/` subfolder belonging to the EmuNAND instead.
+  * __CIA Builder (EmuNAND/orig.)__: This was previously called 'Content to CIA (EmuNAND dir)__' and has the same functionality as the feature above, but handles the content of the `/Nintendo 3DS/` subfolder belonging to the EmuNAND instead.
+  * __CIA Builder (SysNAND/decr.)__: This feature has the same functionality as the features above.
+In addition, it fully decrypts the CIA files it generates for better compatibility.
+Take note that the additional decryption and recalculation of checksums mean longer processing times.
+This handles content from the `/Nintendo 3DS/` subfolder belonging to SysNAND.
+  * __CIA Builder (EmuNAND/decr.)__: This has the same functionality as the feature above, but handles the content of the `/Nintendo 3DS/` subfolder belonging to the EmuNAND instead.

 ### Gamecart Dumper Options
 This category includes all features handling dumping of content from external cartridges.
 Cartridge dumps are also known as .3ds files.